I’ve updated this guide on 6 November 2020

 - Reward payments.

-Once you have this figure you have two ways to proceed with declaring this income and working out your tax.
+Once you have this figure you have two ways to proceed with declaring this income.
 It’s totally up to you which one you choose:

-- Simplified Method (recommended by most accountants) where you pay tax on any amounts you receive a tax-free allowance called the “Qualifying Amount” instead of claiming your actual expenses;
+- Simplified Method where you pay tax on any amounts you receive less a tax-free allowance called the “Qualifying Amount” instead of claiming your actual expenses;

-- Profit Method where you pay tax on your total care receipts less any expenses and capital allowances.
+- Profit Method where you pay tax on your total care receipts less your actual expenses and capital allowances.

 Simplified Method for Foster Carers Taxes

 The simplified method lets you claim a set amount against your taxable income, instead of your actual expenses.
 This tax-free allowance is called the “Qualifying Care Relief“.

 The tax-free qualifying amount you are entitled to is made up of 2 things:

 - a fixed amount of £10,000 per household and tax year;